wooneh/NameSayer/README.md

 # NameSayer
 In today’s multi-cultural world, people are often coming in contact with names that they are uncertain how to pronounce, and/or are having to put up with people saying their own names incorrectly.
 The project involves creating a platform that will provide users with an application to help them practise unfamiliar names.

+NameSayer is targetted at teachers and lecturers to practice the names of the students in their classes.

 ## The Names Database
 The Names Database contains recordings of various names from around the world.
 The Database is bundled with the application.

 ## Combining Names
 The user can input a series of names representing first, middle, or family names that are separated by a space or hyphen.
-NameSayer will then retrieve each part of the name from the database where available, and combine the audio together for playback.
+NameSayer will retrieve each part of the name from the database where available, and combine the audio together for playback.
 The audio is then processed by removing silence and normalizing the volume.

 ## Recording Names
 When the user selects a new name, they have the option to record themselves pronouncing the name after hearing the processed audio.
 A level meter is displayed so that the user can control the volume of their voice, or to check that their microphone is working.